algorithmiaio/dev-center/_pages/integrations/arize.md

 <img src="{{site.cdnurl}}{{site.baseurl}}/images/post_images/arize/shap_values.png" alt="Shap values plot in Jupyter notebook" class="screenshot">

-The following represents the algorithm code that you would deploy on Algorithma, not the training platform used above.
-{:.notice-info}

-## Uploading your trained model to Algorithmia
+## Uploading your serialized model to Algorithmia

-Use the following code to upload your model to a hosted data collection on Algorithmia, without ever leaving your training environment.
+You can use the following code to upload your model to a hosted data collection on Algorithmia, without ever leaving your training environment.
 Note that if you're running [Algorithmia Enterprise](/enterprise), you'll need to specify the API endpoint `CLUSTER_DOMAIN` when you create the Algorithmia `client` object; if not, delete the references to this variable.

 You'll need to replace the `COLLECTION_OWNER` string with the name of the user or org account that owns the data collection.
 You'll upload your model to that data collection and in your algorithm source code you'll replace the `COLLECTION_NAME` string with the name of that data collection.
 The Algorithmia API key you're using must have write access to this data collection.
 See our [Hosted Data](/developers/data/hosted) docs for information about how to use hosted data collections.

-Finally, this code assumes that you've set the `ALGORITHMIA_API_KEY` environment variable to the value of your Algorithmia API key:
+Finally, this code assumes that you've set the `ALGORITHMIA_API_KEY` environment variable to the value of your Algorithmia API key.

 ```python
 # Define where model and sample data will live.